olets/zsh-job-queue/docs/usage.md

 Enqueue a job in the `<scope>` queue, and do not proceed until it is first in the queue.
 Outputs a timestamped random id.

+You can have as many distinctly-named queues as you like.

 The next time a job is pushed to the same scoped queue as the timed out job, a warning message will be logged to the terminal.
 If provided, `<job_description>` and `<support_ticket_url>` are included in the message.

 ### `version`